cocojoe/CoinbasePro/README.md

 ![Swift 4.1](https://img.shields.io/badge/Swift-4.1-orange.svg?style=flat-square)

 CoinbasePro is a modern, lightweight Swift SDK that lets you seamlessly integrate with the [Coinbase Pro](https://pro.coinbase.com) API.
+> Disclaimer: This is an *unofficial* SDK and not affiliated with Coinbase in anyway.
+> Would be cool to get some feedback through from their Engineers :]
+>
-> Disclaimer: This is an *unofficial* SDK, it started as mini side project to build an iOS App for managing my own trades while travelling.
-However, I thought it might be nice to turn it into an Open Source Framework.
-Although my time is limited on this.
+> This started as mini side project to build an iOS App for managing my own trades while travelling.
+However, I thought it might be nice to turn it into an Open Source Framework as I couldn't find an awesome Swift one...sAlthough my time is limited on this.

 ## Features